 I had lunch and the had a nap.
 I dreamed again, this time that I working and I visited paper.js’s website, and there was an announcement for a new project called “textstyler”, and it was decorated with beautiful mandalas, and I was looking closely to try to understand how they had been built.

 Then went back to the library and put in three hours of deep concentration, just as in my best days.
 I came back home happy, worked here more until I got sleepy, and was about to go to bed without writing today’s log simply because I forgot about it.
-A sure sign that the ego is no longer on the driver’s seat of this old, slow rumbling bus.
+A sure sign that the ego is no longer on the driver’s seat.